ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 There are also two extension we'll need to install from the Marketplace.
 These will be installed at the Organization level in Azure DevOps.
 So be sure you have the proper permissions.

 _Both extension use PowerShell.
 So if you're unable to install these extension.
-Have a look at the PowerShell scripts in their GitHub repository.
+Have a look at the PowerShell scripts in their GitHub repositories.
 You might find what you need._

 #### 1.1 Install the Hugo extension